mrlacey/dotnet-maui-workshop-xaml/Part 3 - Magic Values/README.md

 ```

 > **Note**:
-> By defining this before the reference to `Styles.xaml` means that you will be able to reference the "Sizes" in the "Styles" file.
-We're not doing that here but it's something you're likely to want to do in your own apps.
+> Define this before the reference to `Styles.xaml` means that you will be able to reference the "Sizes" in the "Styles" file.
+We're not doing that here, but you're likely to want to do it in your own apps.
 If you find that your resources aren't available where you expect, check the order they are loaded.

 We're now ready to extract our repeated size values into reusable resources.